lsteinmann/datplot/cran-comments.md

 ## Resubmission
-This is a resubmission of the archived package https://CRAN.R-project.org/package=datplot.
+This is a resubmission.
 In this version I have:

-* Removed the UTF-8 and Latin-1 characters as noted in the archived version
-* I am submitting a new version of the package
+* Improved the messaging/warning behaviour as requested (no more printing & 'verbose'-argument for info-messages).
+* (Package was archived on CRAN before due to UTF-8/Latin-1 strings in data and failure to correct on time.
+All strings have been converted to ASCII.)

 ## Test environments
 * local R installation, R 4.2.2 on Windows